flytreeleft/flutter_calculator/README.md

 - **Auto-resize** the formula or result font size to adapt the text box's boundary.
 - Supports **undo** and **redo**.
 - Supports to relocate and input symbols.
+- Can be used as an embedded widget or a dialog.
 - [**WIP**] Supports to specify the result's precision.

 ## Getting Started